Below are frequently asked questions related to housing and dining selection. If you are unable to find your answer please email email@example.com

 If you don’t know your Student ID number, please double check your admissions emails or contact your admissions counselor.

-For Fall 2021, students do NOT need to pay the enrollment fee before they participate in housing selection.
+Students do NOT need to pay the enrollment fee before they participate in housing selection.

 The housing agreement is a commitment to live on campus for the entire academic year from the date it is signed and submitted.